aeslaughter/moose/docs/content/modules/level_set/systems/Functions/LevelSetOlssonBubbleFunction.md

 \end{equation}
 $$

-!image media/level_set_olsson_bubble.png float=right width=30%
+!image media/level_set_olsson_bubble.png float=right width=35% padding-left=10px caption=Example of "Olsson" bubble function.

-Typically, the interface of the level set function is defined by the 0.5 contour.
-For example, the following code creates a "bubble" in the lower left corner in a domain ranging from 0 to 1 in the x- and y-direction.
+Typically, the interface of the level set function is defined by the 0.5 contour and the interface or boundary layer is defined between 0 and 1.

+For example, the following code creates a "bubble" in the lower left corner in a domain ranging from 0 to 1 in the x- and y-direction, as shown in the figure.

 !input modules/level_set/tests/functions/olsson_bubble_function/olsson_bubble_function.i block=Functions